emaicus/Rangers-and-Ruffians/new_site/pages/GENERATED/Book_of_Known_Beasts.md

 * __Contagious:__ If a creature is killed by a zombies bite, it will raise as a zombie in 1 hour unless burned.

 __Actions:__
-* __Grapple:__ _1d2 + 1 Strength._ The zombie grabs at its enemy with cold fingers.
+* __Grapple:__ _1d2 + 1 Strength._ The zombie claws at its enemy with cold fingers.
 The attacked entity must succeed at a contested dexterity check or be grappled.
 * __Bite:__ _1d4 + 1 Strength._ Rotten teeth tear at an enemies flesh.
 A zombie may only bite a grappled entity.
+The enemy must make a SP save or be poisoned.

 ___